Lemon4ksan/GoZip/README.md

 * `WithCompression(method, level)`: Override compression for this file.
 * `WithEncryption(method, password)`: Override encryption for this file.
 * `WithMode(0755)`: Set custom file permissions (Unix style).

+Configure which files should be saved or extracted using Filters:

+* `WithFiles(files)`: Restrict operation to provided files.
+* `FromDir("folder1")`: Restrict operation to files located within the specified directory.
+* `WithoutDir("folder2")`: Exclude files from a directory from the operation.

+Or you can write your own filter, for example to exclude files larger than 10 MB.

 ### Sort Strategies